zpolygon95/PolyVault/README.md

 Following is a list of it's functionalities, sorted first by language, then alphabetically.
 Obviously, this list will grow over time.
-However, I will make every effort to functionality is never lost.
+However, I will make every effort to ensure functionality is never lost.

 *   Java
     *   JSON objectifier: PolyVault/src/util/json/JSON*